pwsiegel/pwsiegel.github.io/_posts/math/category-theory/2017-09-02-galois_connections.md

 The question we aim to answer here is: when do $F$ and $G$ form an adjunction (and therefore a Galois connection)?

 The definition of adjunction provides a quick answer: there must exist a certain pair of natural transformations with certain properties.
-The content of the next result is to express this in the more down-to-earth language of partial orderings.
+But the definition of adjunction can be a bit obtuse, so the goal of the next result is to translate it into the more down-to-earth language of partial orderings.

 <div class="proposition">
 Let $F$ and $G$ be partial-order-preserving functions between posets $A$ and $B$ as above.
 Then $F$ and $G$ form a Galois connection if and only if